nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/digital-asset-management-with-the-nuxeo-platform.md

 #### Browsing Assets

-{{! multiexcerpt name='assets-search'}}
-Once DAM installed and assets documents created, a new search type is displayed in the left menu, the **Assets** search.
+Once DAM installed and assets documents created, a new search type is displayed in the left menu, the `Assets` search.
 This search will let you search by assets metadata, such as:
 - Type
 - Format
 - Width